sophorn-thun/ecommerce-website-analytics/high-level-analysis/traffic-analysis.md

 # Traffic Analysis

 Understanding traffic patterns is crucial for optimizing marketing strategies and enhancing the user experience.
-This analysis aims to provide insights into user acquisition sources, engagement metrics, and overall website performance for the Google Merchandise Store over the period from [Start Date] to [End Date].
+This analysis aims to provide insights into user acquisition sources, engagement metrics, and overall website performance for the Google Merchandise Store over the period from 2024/09/18 to 2024/10/18.

 ## 1. Traffic Overview
 During the period of 2024/09/18 to 2024/10/18, the website received **80,125 users** and **112,188 sessions**.
 The following chart shows the traffic trend over this period: